4: Chrysalis

 Not when she needed to do what no drone before her had done.

 Okay new plan!
-Diving again!
+Taking cover again!

-A new pile of chassis gave Uzi cover.
-Are they robot shields if they’re already dead?
+A new pile of disassembled chassis gave Uzi cover.
+Do they count as robot shields if they’re already dead?
 No, right?
 The pile blocked the murder drone’s line of sight.
-Uzi sucked in breaths of the corpse spiral’s cool air, and – crack.
-Okay, it landed.
-Glance over.
-Meters way (must’ve fallen faster than it could glide the distance).
-Didn’t matter.
-Time to head for new cover.
+Uzi sucked in breaths of the corpse spiral’s cool air, and — crack!

-A glance behind and how has it already gotten that close.
+A glance behind and how has it already gotten that close??

 Whatever, Uzi had reflexes.
 She could spin around on a dime, steady her grip on her rail gun and—

-Time didn’t slow for Uzi.
+Time did not slow for Uzi.

 There was a torrent of bullets raining sideways, more than she could count.